hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/esummary.md

 ```

-{numref}`Figure {number}: <esummarysurveyareas>` *All lakes and rivers by region: The median survey total of the most common objects identified; rates vary depending on the survey area region.
+{numref}`Figure {number}: <esummarysurveyareas>` *All lakes and rivers by survey area: The median survey total of the most common objects identified; rates vary depending on the survey area region.
 For example, fragmented plastics had the greatest median value in the Aare (18.5p/100m) and Rhône (48p/100m) survey areas.*

 ## Trends from 2017-2018